Final Cut Pro offers unprecedented speed and superior quality

-Enable a second viewer to display the source media you skim, select and play in your Browser.
+Enable a second viewer to display the source media you skim, select, and play in your Browser.
 Choose to show video scopes for both viewers, making it easy to grade and match footage.
-You can even position scopes below each viewer to maximise screen real estate.
+You can even position scopes below each viewer to maximize screen real estate.

-Use roles metadata to organise, search, mute, view and minimise clips directly in the timeline.
-Work with automatically assigned roles for video, titles, dialogue, music and effects, or create and assign your own custom roles.
+Use roles metadata to organize, search, mute, view, and minimize clips right in the timeline.
+Work with automatically assigned roles for video, titles, dialogue, music, and effects, or create and assign your own custom roles.
 Add subroles for more control as projects get more complex.

 Connect, Insert, Append, Overwrite, Replace